Nonprofit Fundraising: A Complete Overview (20+ Methods!)

 • Budget

 Unfortunately, it takes money to raise money.
-No matter what type of fundraising avenue you choose, you’ll have to pay for certain base costs like staff time, marketing materials, and donation collection.
+No matter what type of fundraising avenue you choose, you’ll have to pay for certain base costs like staff time, marketing materials, donation collection, and software.

 • Volunteers